LOUISE RAYNER IN NORTHERN ENGLAND

-As always, Louise provides mini-scenes of people, animals and transport all engaged in activity - in this case observed by York Minster, whose western-facing twin towers loom high in the left background.
-The Minster has matching twins at the east end as well, plus a central tower without spires.
+As always, Louise provides mini-scenes of people, animals and transport all engaged in activity - here observed by York Minster, whose western-facing twin towers loom high in the left background.
+The Minster also has a central tower without spires and a high window at the east end.
 Some part of the Minster appears in most of Louise's paintings if the view permits it.

 |This puzzlement didn't detract from the painting itself, and it's a shame we don't have a full-colour image of it.
 Once again we see formal shops sharing the street with casual stalls.
 But we were a little surprised by the house on the left, attractive though it is.
 Assuming construction around the 1500s(?) it would surely not have been allowed to be built against the outer face of the city wall where it could generate a defensive weakness - another reason for thinking that the scene was imaginary.

 Then we received the image below, courtesy of Mark and Maridolna.
 Having a second view of the same scene immediately gave it more credibility.
 Furthermore, this is a colour image, and it more clearly differentiates the gateway from what lies beyond it - which is obviously Bootham Bar.
 That means that the painting presents the Bar itself and Bootham (the road) in an earlier era from our first colour painting. |